-- A. 1.
-Shruti and Dabbu both of them threw their food of tiffin in the bin. - 2.
+- 1. Shruti and Dabbu both of them threw their food of tiffin in the bin. - 2.
 Innovative methods have been developed to help safeguard the environment.
 In more and more forests, trees are never cut down at all.
 A method of harvesting called 'coppicing' is used.
-In this method, only parts of the tree are removed, allowing the plant to regrow.

-- 3. The man said so when the tree regretted that, 'No more trunk for you to climb on',.Because the man was too old and tired. - 4.
+In this method, only parts of the tree are removed, allowing the plant to regrow. - 3.
+The man said so when the tree regretted that, 'No more trunk for you to climb on',.
+Because the man was too old and tired. - 4.
 Jayant and others decided to get the place cleaned during the weekend. - 5.
 The lizard was sleeping on the bed. - 6.
 To celebrate the homecoming of the narrator grandmother collected the women of the neighbourhood, got an old drum and started to sing.
-For several hours she thumped the sagging skins of the dilapidated drum and sang of the homecoming of warriors. - B. a.
+For several hours she thumped the sagging skins of the dilapidated drum and sang of the homecoming of warriors.

+B. Read the lines from the poem and answer the questions that follows:

+- a.
 The name of the poem is "Messy Room" and the poet is Shel Silverstein. - b.
-The raincoat is there in the overstuffed chair, so the chair has become quite mucky and damp. - c. lamp damp - 2. a.
+The raincoat is there in the overstuffed chair, so the chair has become quite mucky and damp. - c. there and chair, lamp and damp

+- 2. a.
 In the first extract, "queer" for the horse likely means strange or unusual. - b.
 The poet stopped there because of the beauty and tranquility of the snowy woods.
-They were drawn to the peacefulness and serenity of the scene - C. Note: Children will complete this with the help of the teacher.
+They were drawn to the peacefulness and serenity of the scene